martosaur/instructor_lite/pages/philosophy.md

 ```

 There is a 40Gb LLM file sitting on Huggingface that encodes the entirety of human knowledge, you now have a query interface for it.

-## Where to go from here?

-First, go check out the [Introduction to Instructor Tutorial](#) where we go over the user guide of how to get up and running with instructor.
-Then, checkout the [cookbooks](#) to see various techniques of how to best leverage instructor in common usecases.